 Life jackets save lives

 Wearing a life jacket while boating is as important as wearing a seat belt while driving in a car or wearing a helmet while riding your bike or motorcycle.
-According to the U.S. Coast Guard Statistics, drowning was the leading cause of death in nearly 3/4 of boating related fatalities and 84% of those who drowned were not wearing life jackets.
+According to the U.S. Coast Guard Statistics, drowning was the leading cause of death in nearly 3/4 of boating related fatalities and 84 percent of those who drowned were not wearing life jackets.

 Although the state requires children to wear a life jacket, adults are encouraged to wear one.
 Adults should set a good example for children by wearing their life jackets.